British weather in December

 Although December is on average nowhere near as cold as January or February (because of a lag between the shortest day and its effect on airmasses, and because the surrounding sea is not yet at its coldest), the coldest night of the year at Kew and Greenwich in the period 1841-1864 tends to fall in the last week of December.
 December is the coldest month of the year about 20% of the time.
 These days it seems to be becoming more of an autumn month than a winter one.
 Only twice in the last hundred years - 1950 and 1981 - have wide areas of the country been snow covered for more than half the month.

-Extremes for December in the 20th century
+Extremes for December since 1900

 Highest December average overall = 8.1 (1934)